open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 OpenTelemetry specifies how the default SDK should treat metric events, by default, when asked to export data from an instrument.
-Usually, an aggregation is specified along with the label keys used in the aggregation.
-Measure and Observer instruments use `Sum` and `Count` aggregators by default, in the standard implementation.
+Measure and Observer instruments compute `Sum` and `Count` aggregations, by default, in the standard implementation.
 This pair of measurements, of course, defines an average value.
-There are no restrictions placed on the numerical value in an event by one of the foundational instruments.
+There are no restrictions placed on the numerical value in an event for the two foundational instruments.

 ### Refinements to Measure and Observer

-Options like `Monotonic` and `Absolute` were removed in the 0.3 specification.
-Here, we propose to regain the equivalent effects through _instrument refinements_, which declare instruments with calling patterns like Measure and Observer, but with different standard implementations and standard-alternative implementations.
+The `Monotonic` and `Absolute` options were removed in the 0.3 specification.
+Here, we propose to regain the equivalent effects through instrument refinements.
+Instrument refinements have the same calling patterns as the foundational instrument they refine, adding either a different standard implementation or a restriction of the input domain.

-We have done away with options on instruments, in other words, in favor of optional metric instruments.
-Here we discuss three important capabilities used to make up instrument refinements.
+We have done away with instrument options, in other words, in favor of optional metric instruments.
+Here we discuss three important capabilities achievable using instrument refinements.

 #### Non-negative